waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

 	Then a new message should appear with text "Login was successful" And a new link should appear with text "Welcome Sammy!"

 After:
 	Scenario: Successful user login
 	Given the user is in the login page
 	And he has valid login information
 	When he logs in
 	Then he should be successfully authorized in system

-The new scenario describes what event is being performed (login), while the original scenario is composed of UI steps which describes how login is performed.
+The new scenario describes what event is being performed (login), while the original scenario is composed of UI steps describing how login is performed.
 In the modified scenario, we clearly described what is the desired outcome, while in original story we described how this outcome is verified in details.
 Remember! clients and stake holders think and talk in higher abstractions, so does your scenarios should be.
 In other terminology, the original and new scenarios are imperative and declarative scenarios, accordingly.
 The imperative scenario is long, very detailed and closely tied to UI (which may require modification of scenario if the UI changes).
 The declarative scenario is robust to changes, less "noisy", more collaborative and achieves same goal in fewer lines.

 ## Combine steps